-Example: The DYCD's Train & Earn and Learn & Earn programs or CUNY's "Working the Gap" program (see detail ahead of 2023's program year here).
+Example: The DYCD's Train & Earn and Learn & Earn programs.

 Refer to Appendix H7 Progressive Career Development Programs for NYC Youth for a diagram of some effective programs.
 Once a program type is selected, go to the Fair Futures Career Development Directory to explore specific programs based on the young person's interests, geographic preferences, etc.